Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 What Millennial Buyers Want From a Provider

-Beyond reviews, millennial buyers prioritize:
+Beyond price, millennial buyers prioritize:

-• Mobile app or online claims submission — no phone trees, no waiting on hold
+• Mobile app or online claims submission, no phone trees, no waiting on hold

 Pros